DavidJMiller/DavidJMiller.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the University of Utah's School of Computing.
 My advisor is [Bei Wang](http://www.sci.utah.edu/~beiwang/).
-My research interests lie in computational topology and algorithms.
-I tend to lean towards the theoretical side, by I find myself coding from time to time.
-My hobbies include rock climbing, ricing my Linux (currently running Manjaro), and spending time with friends.
+My research interests lie in algorithms with applications to data science and machine learning.
+I enjoy understanding both theory and architecture and leveraging this for scalable and optimized algortihms.
+My favorite languages are C for making deployable code and Python for quick and dirty scripting.
+My hobbies include video games, rock climbing, ricing my Linux (currently running Manjaro), and spending time with friends.